 ISA 240 (Revised) paragraph 29(a)(ii)c. requires the engagement team to exchange ideas about how assets could be misappropriated by third parties.
 This is entirely new.
 The extant standard doesn’t mention third-party misappropriation as a required discussion topic.

 Why does this matter?
-Think about what it covers.
-Inventory held at third-party warehouses or on consignment at customer premises.
-Cash collected by third-party agents.
-Digital assets or intellectual property accessible to contractors or external IT providers.
-Financial instruments held by custodians.
+Think about what it covers: inventory held at third-party warehouses or on consignment at customer premises, cash collected by third-party agents, digital assets accessible to contractors or external IT providers, and financial instruments held by custodians.
 For a manufacturing client with €30M of inventory across four third-party logistics providers, the risk that one of those providers misappropriates stock is real and auditable.
-Most current fraud brainstorming templates don't prompt the team to consider it.
+Most current fraud brainstorming templates don’t prompt the team to consider it.

-For firms working in sectors with significant third-party exposure (logistics, retail with franchise models, entities holding assets in custody), this requirement will add genuine substance to the fraud discussion.
+At firms working in sectors with significant third-party exposure (logistics, retail with franchise models, entities holding assets in custody, or entities using third-party collection agents), this requirement will add genuine substance to the fraud discussion.
 For entities with minimal third-party asset exposure, a brief documented assessment explaining why the risk is low will satisfy the requirement.
 Either way, the discussion must happen and the documentation must reflect it.

 Fraud risk factors: from checklist to conversation